September 26, 2018

 Sacramento, CA 95814

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports proposed legislation AB 1097 (Levine).
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, respectfully requests your signature on legislation AB 1097 (Levine).
 This bill would ban smoking in state beaches and parks, except in certain areas designated by the director of the park.

-This bill would allow for further steps in protecting children and youth from exposure to tobacco or secondhand smoke, including the enactment of comprehensive smoking bans, which “prevents not only exposure to children of tobacco product emissions but also exposure to modeling of tobacco product use and nicotine consumption behavior” (“Public Policy to Protect Children From Tobacco, Nicotine, and Tobacco Smoke,” Pediatrics, Nov.
+This bill would allow for further steps in protecting children and youth from exposure to tobacco or secondhand smoke, including the enactment of comprehensive smoking bans to prevent “not only exposure to children of tobacco product emissions but also exposure to modeling of tobacco product use and nicotine consumption behavior” (“Public Policy to Protect Children From Tobacco, Nicotine, and Tobacco Smoke,” Pediatrics, Nov.
 2015).

 AB 1097 (Levine) would make sure that children who frequent state beaches and parks are not exposed to secondhand smoke or inadvertently encouraged to use tobacco by seeing adults doing the same.
 A reduction in littered cigarettes would also potentially reduce wildfires in state parks, thus improving air quality and benefiting children who suffer from asthma and other respiratory ailments.

-Pediatricians across the state strongly support AB 1097 (Levine) and thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.
+Pediatricians across the state strongly support AB 1097 (Levine) and urge your signature.
+Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Chief Executive Officer